- Download our Moving to Turkey Guide (PDF)

 Health hazards in Turkey

-Expats should only drink bottled water.
+While Turkey's water is officially declared safe to drink, it often has a chemical taste, so it is recommended that expats only drink bottled water.
 Malaria is present in the southeastern regions of Turkey, and prophylaxis is necessary if travelling to the affected areas.
-May to October is the highest risk period for Malaria, and expats should therefore take further precautions during these months.
+May to October is the highest risk period for Malaria, so expats should take further precautions during these months.

 Pre-travel restrictions and vaccinations for Turkey

 There are no specific vaccinations required for entry into Turkey, although those coming from a yellow fever infected area should have a yellow fever certificate.

-It’s also recommended to have a rabies injection, especially if travelling outside of the main urban areas, as Turkey has one of the highest incidents of rabies in Europe.
+It’s also recommended to have a rabies injection, especially if travelling outside the main urban areas, as Turkey has one of the highest incidences of rabies in Europe.

 Emergency services in Turkey